zchen92/zchen92.github.io/mathGame/README.md

 * Creating the different tabs was very challenging as I initially tried to put all the code for each tab under each section.
 This became a very large JS file with very similar code in each section.
 I was able to break it apart by putting each game into a separate iFrame.

+* I ran out of time to add sound to the game once the clock starts and to complete the responsive design.

 ## Additional information

 ## App Demo